amphitheatre-app/docs/content/getting-started/initialize.md

 kubectl apply -f cluster-builder.yaml
 ```

-The execution time of the above resources depends on the internet speed at the time of pulling the image, you may have to wait a few minutes or so for all resources to be applied successfully and then you can access Amphithreatre.
+The execution time of the above resources depends on the internet speed at the time of pulling the image, you may have to wait a few minutes or so for all resources to be applied successfully and then you can access Amphitheatre.

 > Note: Learn more buildpacks and kpack with the [kpack documentation](https://github.com/pivotal/kpack)